“the starting point for a better world is the belief that it is possible.” —norman cousins, journalist, professor, and world peace advocate

 Recycling is the easiest and most effective way to act in an eco-friendly manner.
 You can do your part for the earth every day simply by recycling your bottles, cans, paper, and other waste products.

-Boston College has moved towards single-stream recycling, meaning that all recyclables — including glass, plastic, aluminum, paper, and cardboard — are placed into a single bin.
+Boston College is a single-stream recycling institution; meaning that all recyclables — including glass, plastic, aluminum, paper, and cardboard — are placed into a single bin.
 Eliminating the need to sort the materials makes recycling more user friendly and increases recycling volume by 30%.

 Did you know that you can recycle wire clothes hangers?
 Empty aerosol cans?
 Juice boxes?
 Boston College now has single-stream recycling in most of the dining halls and residence halls.